Mary Long Alderson: Activist

 Alderson attended the 1893 World's Columbian Exposition in Chicago.
 There, she heard suffragist speakers including Susan B. Anthony.
 Alderson returned to Bozeman eager to organize for women's right to vote.
 She led the charge for women's suffrage in Montana, and the state granted Montana women the right to vote in 1914.
 Alderson was the recording secretary for the executive committee during the Second Annual Convention of the Montana Equal Suffrage Association in November 1896.
 She was also the recording secretary for the 1904 state convention of the Woman's Christian Temperance Union.

 Alderson was an active clubwoman.
-She was a member of the Woman's Christian Temperance Union (WCTU), serving as president of the Montana chapter from 1913 to 1916.
+She was a member WCTU, serving as president of the Montana chapter from 1913 to 1916.
 She was the editor of the Montana WCTU Journal.
 She was also a member of the "Montana State Housekeepers Society" and the "Bozeman Society for the Promotion of Physical Culture and Correct Dress".
 Alderson was the Montana chairwoman of driving force behind the "Floral Emblem Campaign" which voted Lewisia rediviva, commonly known as the bitterroot, as the official state flower.

 In 1930, Alderson resigned from the WCTU.
 She continued to be an outspoken activist on issues such as child welfare, education, and labor laws.